 In order to be a CLM, the majority of persons must simultaneously be a Certified Lay Servant.
 The person isn't one or the other...they are BOTH.
-Persons need to continuously and simultaneously maintain their Certified Lay Servant requirements along with their CLM requirements.
+Persons need to continuously and simultaneously maintain their Certified Lay Servant requirements (complete Lay Servant Annual Report and minimum of 10 hours of Lay Servant Continuing Education once in every 3 years) along with their CLM requirements (complete CLM Annual Report, minimum of 10 hours of Continuing Education EVERY year, and meet with DCoM).
 For those coming to the program as a Certified Lay Servant, it is being a Certified Lay Servant that continues to qualify them to be a CLM when they are working in an assignment under a covenant.

 The Lay Servant Annual Report each year doubles as a re-application form.
 The Book of Discipline, Para.
 266.4, continues to require that in order to be renewed and recognized as a Certified Lay Servant, the person must submit "an annual report and renewal application to the charge conference or church council and to the district committee on Lay Servant Ministries, or equivalent structure, giving evidence of satisfactory performance as a certified lay servant."